Azure/data-api-builder/docs/local-authentication.md

 |userRoles|An array of the user's assigned roles.|
 |claims|An array of claims returned by your custom authentication provider.|

-In order to be passed into the `X-MS-CLIENT-PRINCIPAL` header, the JSON data must be Base64-encoded.
+In order to be passed with the `X-MS-CLIENT-PRINCIPAL` header, the JSON payload must be Base64-encoded.
 You can use any online or offline tool to do that.
-A recommended tool is the [DevToys](https://github.com/veler/DevToys) tool.
-A sample Base64 encoded payload that contains the JSON used before as example is the following:
+One such tool is [DevToys](https://github.com/veler/DevToys).
+A sample Base64 encoded payload that represents the JSON previously referenced:

 ```text
 eyAgDQogICJpZGVudGl0eVByb3ZpZGVyIjogInRlc3QiLA0KICAidXNlcklkIjogIjEyMzQ1IiwNCiAgInVzZXJEZXRhaWxzIjogImpvaG5AY29udG9zby5jb20iLA0KICAidXNlclJvbGVzIjogWyJhdXRob3IiLCAiZWRpdG9yIl0sDQogICJjbGFpbXMiOiBbew0KICAgICJ0eXAiOiAiRmlyc3ROYW1lIiwNCiAgICAidmFsIjogIkpvaG4iDQogIH0sDQogIHsNCiAgICAidHlwIjogIkxhc3ROYW1lIiwNCiAgICAidmFsIjogIkRvZSINCiAgfV0NCn0=
 ```

-a sample cURL request to simulate an authenticated request to retrieve the list of available element in the `book` entity, using the `author` role is the following:
+The following cURL request simulates an authenticated user retrieving the list of available `book` entity records in the context of the `author` role:

 ```bash
 curl --request GET \